o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/session-management/integration.md

 ---
 linkTitle: Session Management Integration
 title: Session Management Integration
-description: Learn how to set up the AWS GameLift Gem in Open 3D Engine (O3DE).
+description: Learn how to integrate multiplayer session management into your game and dedicated server using the AWS GameLift Gem in Open 3D Engine (O3DE).
 toc: true
 weight: 200
 ---